Hayko Cepkin: Lawsuits

 On 3 August 2009, in response to the question "How do you find Hayko Cepkin?" in a program on Cine5, Davut Güloğlu said "He looks like a monkey, as if he has come out of a horror movie, it's not clear whether he looks like a cat or a dog, the likes of him are buffoons, if I see something like him at night, I would definitely attack it."
 After his comments, Cepkin took a case to the court and filed a lawsuit on the grounds of "personal offense" and demanded 2 years in prison as punishment for Davut Güloğlu.

 In a press statement sent through his lawyer, Cepkin said that he had filed a lawsuit against Güloğlu by taking the case to the prosecutor.
-He referred to Güloğlu's comments, pointing out heavy insults, threats and violence against himself in them, all of which were meant to target him in a way that is no accepted in society.
+He referred to Güloğlu’s remarks, noting that they included severe insults, threats, and statements inciting violence against him, and that they attempted to portray him as belonging to a socially unacceptable group, effectively making him a target.
 The case was made open to the public and press, and the court decided to stop the trial after a while.